Ships starting with L

 1939 acquired by the Board of Trade (later MoS and MoWT) and renamed BOTLEA under management of Sir William Reardon Smith & Sons Ltd, Cardiff

-16 September 1939 commissioned as HMS Botlea
+16 September 1939 commissioned as HMS BOTLEA

 14 December 1939 conversion completed.
 Cover name RFA LAMBRIDGE.
-Complement 84 under the command of Commander.
-T.B.
-Brunton Royal Navy.
+Complement 84 under the command of Commander Thomas B. Brunton Royal Navy.
 Armed with 7 x single 4-inch guns, 4 x Lewis machine guns, 4 x single 21-inch torpedo tubes and 100 depth charges

 22 December 1939 sailed Chatham for Sheerness then to the Solent area for work-up